kubernetes/enhancements/keps/sig-api-machinery/NNNN-crd-validation-expressions/README.md

 ### Non-Goals

-- Support for formats, immutability or unions.
-These are all valuable improvements but can be addressed in separate KEPs.
+- Support for validation formats, immutability or unions.
+These are all valuable improvements but can be addressed orthogonally in separate KEPs.
 - Eliminate the need for webhooks entirely.
 Webhooks will still be needed for some use cases.
 For example, if a validation check requires making a network request to some other system, it will still need to be implemented in a webhook.
-- Replace how Kubernetes native types are validated, defaulted and converted.
+- Change how Kubernetes built-in types are validated, defaulted and converted.

 ## Proposal